Tarang Chawla: Awards

 Chawla was named a Young Australian of the Year Finalist for Victoria in 2017.

 In May 2017, the University of Melbourne presented Chawla with the Arts Alumni Rising Star Award for his "leadership and community advocacy against violence in Australia."

 In July 2017, Chawla was presented with the Community Champion Award from the Carlton Blues Foundation in a special ceremony held at the Melbourne Cricket Ground (MCG) Carlton Respects Round during Round 17 of the AFL Premiership season.

 In March 2019, Chawla was named as one of the Impact 25 Award Winners by Pro Bono Australia, recognising him as one of the Top 25 Most Influential People Working for Social Change in Australia.

 In August 2019, Chawla was named as one of 12 Finalists for the Young Community Achiever of the Year in the India Australia Business & Community Awards.
 In October 2019 Chawla was presented with the Young Community Achiever of the Year Award at the India Australia Business & Community Awards.

 In October 2020, Chawla was named as one of Australia's Top 40 Under 40 Most Influential Asian-Australians.

 2018 Victorian state election

 Chawla ran for the Victorian Legislative Council for the South Eastern Metropolitan Region.

-In the final results, Chawla received 0.33% of the primary vote and was unsuccessful in his bid to secure a seat.